About Me: writer

 Contact Me

 Feel free to reach out if you're interested in booking a speaking engagement or some developmental editing.
-If my schedule is full, I'd be happy to recommend somebody else who might be appropriate.
+If my schedule is full, I'd be happy to recommend one of my many editor friends who might be appropriate.
 I am also available for consultations via Zoom, for which I charge $180/hour, during which time you can pick my brain and my rolodex.

 In the meantime, happy writing and I hope our journeys overlap!